 This starter battery is featured on multiple lists of the best marine batteries, so you can be sure right off the bat that it has the experts’ seal of approval.
 It costs a pretty penny, but there are a few reasons, which we’ll detail below, why you may be willing to splurge for the Odyssey 31-PC2150S Heavy Duty Commercial Battery over the UPG 85980/D5722 Sealed Lead Acid Deep Cycle Battery.

-Our first selling point isn’t exactly a true benefit per se, but while our first battery was a deep cycle marine battery, the second battery on our list, the Odyssey 31-PC2150S Heavy Duty Commercial Battery, is a starter battery.
+Our first selling point isn’t exactly a true benefit per se, but while our first battery was a deep cycle marine battery, the second battery on our list, the Odyssey 31-PC2150S Heavy Duty Commercial Battery, is a marine starter battery.
 This means that it fills a completely different niche.
 So if you need something to get your engine revving instead of a sustained power source, the UPG deep cycle batter just won’t cut it for you.

-The Odyssey 31-PC2150S Heavy Duty Commercial Battery is one of the best starter batteries out there, and you can be sure that it will help you start your boat with no problem.
+The Odyssey 31-PC2150S Heavy Duty Commercial Battery is one of the best marine starting batteries out there, and you can be sure that it will help you start your boat with no problem.
 This starter marine battery features 1150 cold-cranking amps (CCA), which means that even in the coldest temperatures this 12-volt battery will have you enjoying the brisk ocean air in no time.
 With all those CCA, the Odyssey 31-PC2150S Heavy Duty Commercial Battery is perfect for anyone who doesn’t believe in an off-season when it comes to boating and wants to enjoy the water all year round.

 Reason #2 to Choose This Product: Incredible Lifespan